Nancy E. Gwinn

 As the Smithsonian’s representative to the International Federation of Library Associations and Institutions (IFLA), Gwinn has served the organization as chair of the Preservation of Library Materials Section, as a member of the IFLA Governing Board (2004–2009) and as chair of its Professional Committee (2007–2009).
 Currently, she is a consultant to IFLA’s Leadership Program and serves as chair of the Management and Marketing Section.

 Gwinn led the Smithsonian’s open-access initiative and is the official representative to the Digital Public Library of America.
 She represents the Smithsonian as a member of the Association of Research Libraries, where she currently serves on the Member Engagement and Outreach Committee.
-She is a member of the American Library Association, the Cosmos Club and the Grolier Club in New York City.
+She is a member of the American Library Association, the Caxton Club in Chicago, the Cosmos Club and the Grolier Club in New York City.

 Gwinn joined the Smithsonian in 1984 as the Libraries’ assistant director for collections management.
 Her career includes positions at the Library of Congress, the Council on Library Resources and the Research Libraries Group.